Internal Diffusion-Limited aggregation with uniform starting points: Stability of the Euclidean ball

 Recall that a {\em rooted tree} is a graph with no cycle and one marked point called the root.
 A {\em rooted forest} is a family of disjoint rooted trees.

 We construct the \rIDLA starting from a set $S$ in a new fashion.
 Consider a rooted forest whose vertices are indexed by integers and constructed as follows.
 At time $0$, $\T_0(S)$ is given by $|S|$ isolated sites indexed by $1,2,\dots,|S|$, which are the roots of the trees.
 At each step the vertex set of $\T_k$ is $\A_k(S)$ and the edges of $\T_k$ are constructed inductively as follows: $\T_{k+1}$ has all the edges of $\T_k$ and one more, from the starting point of the random walk which constructed $\A_{k+1}$ to its end i.e.\ to $\A_{k+1}\setminus\A_k$.
 We will call this construction the \emph{genealogical construction} of the \rIDLA cluster, and $\T_k$ the \emph{genealogical tree} encoding it.
+We will look closely at the forest structure of $\T_k$, not at its embedding in $\mathbb{Z}^d$: rather, we think of a particle in the cluster as having both a position in $\mathbb{Z}^d$ and a position in the \emph{genealogical tree (or forest)} associated with the cluster.

 We start by an elementary lemma which is a generalisation of \cite[Lemma 2.1]{FK}.
 As in First Passage Percolation, we attribute to every edge of the forest a geometric random variable with parameter $1/2$, independent of the random variables of other edges.
 We define the \emph{passage time} between two vertices as the sum of the random variables over edges on the geodesic between those two vertices (note that in this case, there is only one choice for the minimal path).
 The \emph{reaching time} of a vertex is the passage time between the root and this vertex. \begin{lemma} Let $n,h>0$.
 Consider $\T_n(\{0\})$ constructed as above when starting from $A=\{0\}$.
 There exist $c,C>0$ such that for any $h\ge C\log n$, then